cakeslob/RRW_LAB/RRW_LAB_STEPSTICK/v0355/readme.md

 - 1 Spindle PWM
 - SD card option
 - Ethernet adapter option
-- RaspberryPi GPIO header for direct mounting.
+- RaspberryPi GPIO header for direct mounting

+Note that features are mere suggestions, you can configure the pins to be what ever you want as long as there are not hardware conflictions

 ## RRW_LAB overview